pjuele/pjuele/README.md

 ### Hi there 👋

 👨‍💻 I am a **freelance web developer** with 20+ years of experience developing web applications used worldwide.
 As a generalist-developer trained in systems analysis, I spent over a decade coding applications before leading development teams.
-Recently, I refocused my career to return to my first love, hands-on coding work.
+Recently, I refocused my career to return to **my first love: hands-on coding work.**

-📅 With 10+ years of experience in IT business analysis and three years as a SCRUM product owner, I can aim for the right goal with minimal structure that works.
+📅 With 10+ years of experience in IT functional / business analysis and three years as a SCRUM product owner, I can aim for the right goal with minimal structure that works.

 🔭 I’m currently working on:
 - Firebase Functions / Firestore backend for an App generating therapeutic playlists for people with Alzheimer.